maxpolun/epr/README.md

 ## OS support

 epr will definitely run under any unix, but it has not been tested under windows.
 Any testing or PRs for windows support would be greatly appreciated.
-The code uses pure node, but some of the tests call out to the shell, and may have errors under windows.
+It has specifically been tested to run in heroku.